ethantoanle/CEP146NEE-Project-Presentation-1/README.md

 - C# and PHP: Usage declines due to competition and modern alternatives.

 ## Dominant Languages - Ethan
+Based on IEEE Spectrum's ranked metrics which include job demand, GitHub activity, search queries and StackExchange mentions [(IEEE Spectrum, 2025)](https://spectrum.ieee.org/top-programming-languages-2025).
+- Python holds the top spot in the “Spectrum” ranking (IEEE’s default) and also leads in the “Jobs” ranking (i.e. what employer demand shows).
+- SQL remains a key skill in job demand (ranking high in the “Jobs” metric).
+- JavaScript—traditionally a powerhouse especially for web programming.

 ## Growing Languages - Ihab
 **Microsoft acquisition news or GitHub updates**